 Find more about your audience’s demographics, interests, and behaviors by using analytics data or Facebook’s audience insight tool.

 There are a few key targeting options.

 Now, you need to define how much you plan to spend on ads.
-The final ad spend amount will be linked to your bid strategy, ad scheduling, and delivery.

 You can decide to set a daily budget or a lifetime budget that runs over a defined period of time.
 Budgets can be set at the ad set level or campaign level.
 In case of a time-sensitive offering, you can also push ads at an “accelerated” pace, so they’re delivered to the user faster.
 In general, this won’t be necessary.

 Next, you need to choose the desired result of your ad: clicks, impressions or conversion events.
 This way, Facebook can send ads to the audience most likely to give the desired result.
-You must also select the window of time to be measured.

 You can then set your bid strategy.
 When optimizing for a conversion event, you can choose between the “Lowest cost” or “Target cost.”
 Lowest cost, or “automatic bidding,” is about getting the lowest possible cost per while spending your entire budget.
 This is a quick and easy choice, but may not work great in the long term, as the environment or spending changes and your ads stay the same.
 Lowest cost, on the other, allows you to define a maximum cost.
 If you know that conversion isn’t worth more than $3, you can ensure that Facebook won’t be driving conversions that cost $5 a pop.